Vasichar11/Exercises/README.md

 ### Complexity
-- If the input list is sorted then a potentially faster algorithm is used that takes into account the sorted order of the elements(ascending or descending)
+- If the input list is sorted, then a potentially faster algorithm is used that takes into account the sorted order of the elements(ascending or descending)
 - The time complexity cannot be better than O(n).
 There's a need to examine each element at least once to determine if it's a duplicate